What went right with Pranjal Kamra?

 You have beginner’s luck on your side, you have no anchoring bias.
 It's the second year that actually tests you.
 So yeah, it tested me.

 My second year was pathetic.
-Whatever I was touching- I wasn’t even buying mediocre companies, I was landing up on absolutely the worst companies available.
-I think three companies that I bought that year, went bankrupt the same year.
+I wasn’t even buying mediocre stocks, yet, whatever I touched, landed me with the worst companies possible!
+I think three companies that I bought went bankrupt in the same year.
 So yeah, the second year was really tough.

 Insider: Okay, what is the current percentage return on your portfolio?
 Considering the market fall and everything?